nickriches/linguistics_handbook/docs/lecture notes/06 - Phrases.md

 **BE WARNED THAT DIFFERENT RESEARCH FIELDS USE THE TERM "VERB PHRASE" DIFFERENTLY**

 Many clinicians and speech and language scientists use the term "Verb Phrase" to refer to the Verb and all associated words, e.g. *Mary **is greedily eating** the food*.
 This is also the definition which David Crystal uses.
 However, we will be using the definition preferred by linguists: the main verb and following Noun Phrases.
 This is because this unit meets the tests for phrasehood described above.

-# 5 minute exercise

-Try to learn the following artificial language

-1. Gugo bikavit lamnok = 'The cat chased the dog'
-2. Lopo bikavit tunglish = 'The cat ate the food'
-3. Lopo gugo lamnok = 'The dog likes the food'

-What does the following sentence mean?

-1. Bikavit gugo tunglish